priyam-choksi/priyam-choksi/README.md

   <a href="https://kaggle.com/priyamchoksi"><img src="https://img.shields.io/badge/Kaggle-151517?style=flat-square&logo=kaggle&logoColor=20BEFF" alt="Kaggle"></a>
 </p>

 Hi there! 👋 I'm Priyam (pronounced "PREE-yum"), a data engineer who builds production data platforms and the LLM and agent systems that run on top of them.
-I work across the full data stack, from wrangling messy institutional datasets to publishing peer-reviewed research — five papers and an ESC Young Investigator Award so far.
+I work across the full data stack, from wrangling messy institutional datasets to publishing peer-reviewed research: five papers and an ESC Young Investigator Award.

 When I'm not working on data projects, I enjoy Thai cooking, competitive Pokémon, and Path of Exile.

-🏥 &nbsp;**Previously** — rebuilt a genomic pipeline at Brigham & Women's / Harvard Medical School from 48-hour batches into 15-minute PySpark runs; the models behind it sit under 5 publications.
+🏥 &nbsp;**Previously** · Rebuilt a genomic pipeline at Brigham & Women's / Harvard Medical School from 48-hour batches into 15-minute PySpark runs.
+The pipeline and models behind it support five publications.

-🛠️ &nbsp;**These days** — I own the ingestion platform at Rebecca Everlene Trust: 5TB+ of financial-aid data from 453 sources into Snowflake, plus a RAG system staff actually use, at 92% accuracy.
+🛠️ &nbsp;**These days** · I own the ingestion platform at Rebecca Everlene Trust: 5TB+ of financial-aid data from 453 sources into Snowflake, and a RAG system that answers staff policy questions at 92% accuracy.

-🎯 &nbsp;**Next** — Data / AI Engineer roles in healthcare, fintech, or SaaS.
+🎯 &nbsp;**Next** · Data and AI Engineer roles in healthcare, fintech, or SaaS.
 Remote or onsite, anywhere in the US.

 ## 🛠️ Skills